epowell101/openebs-docs/docs/backup.md

 Using `velero schedule` command, periodic backups are taken.

-In case of velero-plugin, this periodic backups are incremental backups which saves storage space and backup time.
+In case of velero-plugin, these periodic backups are incremental backups which save storage space and backup time as compared to full copies.
 To restore periodic backup with velero-plugin, refer [here](https://github.com/openebs/velero-plugin/blob/v0.9.x/README.md) for more details.
 The following command will schedule the backup as per the cron time mentioned .

 ```
 velero schedule create <backup-schedule-name> --schedule "0 * * * *" --snapshot-volumes volume-snapshot-locations=<SNAPSHOT_LOCATION> -l app=<app-label-selector>